eagronin/credit-card-fraud-analyze/README.md

 Results and visualizatons are presented in the [next section](https://eagronin.github.io/credit-card-fraud-report/).

+This project is based on assignments from Applied Machine Learning in Python by University of Michigan on Coursera.

+The analysis for this project was performed in Python.

 ## Fitting and Evaluating Support Vector Machine and Logistic Regression for Imbalanced Class Data

 First, we train a dummy classifier that classifies everything as the majority class of the training data (i.e., all the transactions are not fraudulent):